 where $\tilde{h}(f)$ is the Fourier transform of Eq.~(\ref{ht}) and $S_n(f)$ is LIGO's strain sensitivity.
 Since the signal is approximately monochromatic, Eq.~(\ref{freq_w}), the strain sensitivity is constant, $S_n(f) = S_n(f_R)$, where $f_R$ is the signal's frequency.
 This allow us to use Parseval's theorem $\int|\tilde{h}(f)|^2df= \int|{h}(t)|^2dt$ such that the SNR becomes

 Next, we take the time domain waveform Eq.~(\ref{ht}) and replace the integral upper bound by some arbitrary time $T$, which corresponds to the analysis integration time.
-In addition, we assume for simplicity that $T$ is a multiple integer of $2\pi/\omega_R$.
 Integration over time leads to

 We use the amplitude from Eq.~(\ref{AE}) and assume $\tau^2\omega_R^2\gg1$,

 Finally, we extract the analysis time $T$,